 The FABA designation encourages excellence, clarifies the referral process, and creates a publicly available benchmark to reference physicians that specialize in burn surgery.

-- An induction will be held each year during the ABA Annual Meeting.
+- An induction ceremony will be held each year at the ABA Annual Meeting.
+Inductees are encouraged to attend.

 - All applicants must be licensed, board-certified physicians with current ABA membership.